 WGH History

-the earliest descendant of WGH Radio was WSEA.
-The station was licensed by
+The earliest ancestor of WGH Radio was

-Broadcasting Company and transmitted on the frequency of 1370 kilocycles
+air, WSEA, which transmitted on the frequency of 1370 kilocycles

 with a power of 500 watts.
 In April 1927 WSEA began broadcasting from the